 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-East Sussex County Council's score of 13 is higher than 54% of the industry.
+East Sussex County Council's score of 8 is lower than 71% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-East Sussex County Council is not committed to any reduction initiatives we track.
+East Sussex County Council is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.